fredbec/spf-europe/README.md

 We construct real-time compatible quarterly forecasts for growth in the EU, using annual consensus forecasts from the ECB Survey of Professional Forecasts (SPF).

+This procedure is performed with a Kalman filter (and smoother) algorithm, which infers plausible quarterly forecast paths based on the annual forecasts provided in the SPF survey.
+Annual consensus forecasts are generated with the median or mean.

+Real-time vintage data is obtained from the ECB Data Portal.

 ## Contents of this repository
 The folders contain the following: